fhemsher/World-Photo-Map/README.md

 To run the application, in **localhost** select the index.htm file.

-You may then create/save/edit Exotic Plant Photo drawings.
+You may then create/save/edit Photos to the World Map.

 ![](http://exotic-plant-map.org/Images/exoticPlant.jpg)